Guadalcanal campaign: Strategy

 While the Battle of Midway is viewed as a turning point in the Pacific War, Japan remained on the offensive, as shown by its advances down the Solomon Islands.
 Only after the Allied victories in Guadalcanal and New Guinea (at Milne Bay and Buna–Gona) were these large-scale Japanese offensive actions stopped.
 Strategic initiative passed to the Allies, as it proved, permanently.
 The Guadalcanal campaign ended all Japanese expansion attempts in the Pacific and placed the Allies in a position of clear supremacy.
 The Allied victory at Guadalcanal was the first step in a long string of successes that eventually led to the surrender and occupation of Japan.

 The "Europe first" policy agreed to by the Allies had initially only allowed for defensive actions against Japanese expansion in order to focus resources on defeating Germany.
 However, Admiral King's argument for the Guadalcanal invasion, as well as its successful implementation, convinced Roosevelt that the Pacific Theater could be pursued offensively as well.
-By the end of 1942, it was clear that Japan had lost the Guadalcanal campaign, a serious blow to Japan's strategic plans for the defense of their empire and an unanticipated defeat at the hands of the Americans.
+By the end of 1942, it was clear Japan had lost the Guadalcanal campaign, a serious blow to Japan's strategic plans for the defense of their empire and an unanticipated defeat at the hands of the Americans.

 Perhaps as important as the military victory for the Allies was the psychological victory.
 On a level playing field, the Allies had beaten Japan's best land, air, and naval forces.
 After Guadalcanal, Allied personnel regarded the Japanese military with much less fear and awe than previously.
 In addition, the Allies viewed the eventual outcome of the Pacific War with greatly increased optimism.

 Tokyo Express no longer has terminus on Guadalcanal.